niplav/site/microfiction.md

-zero-summers on twitter, shaman bros helping others get laid at parties funded by eternal-life cryptomoguls, infra-red haired identity-fractalites with two dozen Mercedes stars draped over their bodies lectured pale soy-skeletons about Cockshottian cybernetics. it is, not exaggerating too much, a moment exactly fitting the emergence of a second semi-unknown unknown, only to be faintly perceived by posterior-maximizers who had trained their sensory organs to the maximal degree of data intake possible
+zero-summers on twitter, shaman bros helping others get laid at parties funded by eternal-life cryptomoguls, infra-red haired identity-fractalites with two dozen Mercedes stars draped over their bodies lectured pale soy-skeletons about Cockshottian cybernetics.
+It is, not exaggerating too much, a moment exactly fitting the emergence of a second semi-unknown unknown, only to be faintly perceived by posterior-maximizers who had trained their sensory organs to the maximal degree of data intake possible